-- Your Child's Growing Mind by Jane Healy, Ph.D.

-- In Their Own Way by Thomas Armstrong

-- The Hand by O. Wilson
+- Impact of Identity: The Power of Knowing Who You Are by Irina Nevzlin - Your Child's Growing Mind by Jane Healy, Ph.D. - In Their Own Way by Thomas Armstrong - The Hand by O. Wilson

 SECTION 4- PRACTICAL INFORMATION, POLICIES, AND PROCEDURES